Arrival (company): Van

-The van would have a 120 kW engine, giving a maximum speed of 120 km/h, and a payload of up to 1975 kg.
-Depending on the battery option specified, the van would have a range of from 180 km to 340 km on a single charge.
+The van had a 120 kW engine, giving a maximum speed of 120 km/h, and a payload of up to 1975 kg.
+Depending on the battery option specified, the van had a range of from 180 km to 340 km on a single charge.
 U.S.-based United Parcel Service (UPS) had placed an order for 10,000 delivery vans from Arrival, with the option for an additional 10,000.

 Bus

 In June 2020, Arrival announced that the Arrival Bus was undergoing beta prototype testing.
 The company unveiled its prototype in November 2021, and said that production would commence at its South Carolina plant in the second quarter of 2022.

 Car

 Arrival had developed a car for the purpose of ride hailing.
 It had done so in partnership with Uber and in close consultation with Uber drivers.
 Arrival had also entered a partnership with Breathe, which would have served as the third-party distributor of the Arrival car.